CuriosityQuantified/save-the-world/build-plan.md

 2.  **Refactor LLM Calls into Tools:** Convert the Python functions from Phase 1 (`generate_scenario`, `generate_video_prompt`, `generate_narration_script`) into GADK Tools within the appropriate agents.
 3.  **Implement Full Scenario Generation/Selection:** Implement the `create_idea` (generate 5) and `critique_idea` (select 1) tools within the `CreativeDirectorAgent`.
 4.  **Implement Redis State Management:** Define the `ScenarioState` Pydantic model.
 Implement `load/save_scenario_state` helpers.
 Update tools to read from and write to Redis instead of using in-memory variables.
 Store `turn_history`.
-5.  **Refactor API Calls:** Move Runway/ElevenLabs submission logic into `submit_video_job` and `submit_tts_job` tools within their respective agents.
+5.  **Refactor API Calls:** Move HuggingFace submission logic into `submit_video_job` and `submit_tts_job` tools within their respective agents.
 These tools should update the `ScenarioState` in Redis with job IDs and status.
 6.  **Handle Asynchronous Callbacks/Polling:**
-    * **Option A (Webhooks):** Configure Runway/ElevenLabs to send completion events to webhook endpoints hosted by your GADK application (e.g., on Vercel).
+    * **Option A (Webhooks):** Configure HuggingFace services to send completion events to webhook endpoints hosted by your GADK application (e.g., on Vercel).
 These endpoints trigger functions to update the `ScenarioState` in Redis with the final media URLs.
     * **Option B (Background Polling):** Implement a separate process or scheduled task that periodically checks the status of pending jobs (using job IDs stored in Redis) and updates the `ScenarioState` upon completion.
 7.  **Orchestration:** Define the GADK event flow: `CreativeDirectorAgent` finishes -> triggers `VideoAgent` and `NarrationAgent` in parallel -> UI waits for status updates in Redis indicating media readiness.